Swofty-Developments/MacathonBackend/README.md

 # Catch N Go

-Ever wanted to catch a Monash uni student?
-You can now grab one to your basement.
+Ever wanted a friend on campus?
+Well, now you can catch one!

 ## Set up locally
 0. (Optional step) Set up a virtual environment using `python3 -m venv .venv`.
 If using VSCode, accept using the new Python interpreter or otherwise ctrl+P and then `>Python: Select Interpreter` and choose the one located at `.\.venv`.